 What Can You See?

-Kayaking near Lahaina and its reef allows you to see a beautiful coral reef with common sightings of reef sharks, colorful fish, and sea turtles.
+Kayaking near Lahaina and its reef allow you to see a beautiful coral reef with common sightings of reef sharks, colorful fish, and sea turtles.
 There are also some monk seals who live in the area.
 Most of the sea life can be seen close to shore near the reef.
 However, to best see the whales, it may take over 45 minutes to one hour of paddling into the open ocean before getting close enough to their swimming routes.

-Maui Ocean Sports does a ton of walk-in business, however it is always good to plan ahead.
-Bookings can be made by phone at (808) 214-3491 or through email at email@example.com.
-Their store front location for walk-ins is located at 505 Front Street #140, Lahaina, Maui 96761.
+Maui Ocean Sports does a ton of walk-in business, however, it is always good to plan ahead.
+Bookings can be made by phone at (808) 214-3491 or through email at [email protected] Their storefront location for walk-ins is located at 505 Front Street #140, Lahaina, Maui 96761.
 They are an excellent family-owned business that is knowledgeable about Maui and provides excellent service when booking a kayak rental.
 Sister company Maui Kayaks, more tour focused, is an excellent option for those looking for day excursions.

 Kayak Rentals are available for single or double kayaks.
 Rentals can be made for 2 hours, 1 day or the entire week.
 Prices are: